ttschuemp/nd00333-capstone/starter_file/README.md

     max_concurrent_runs=8,
 )
 ```
+- primary_metric_name='Accuracy' : Meaning that our interest is about the 'Accuracy'.

+- primary_metric_goal=PrimaryMetricGoal.MAXIMIZE: Meaning that we want to Maximize the primary metric and not minimize it for example.

+- policy=early_termination_policy : This is where I have set the policy I described above.

+- max_concurrent_runs=8 : Maximum number of runs to run concurrently.
+Of course the best is 4 as it is the number of cluster nodes.

+- max_total_runs=16 : Maximum number of runs.
+This is the upper bound, there may be fewer runs when the sample space is smaller than this value.

 ### Results
 1. runId: HD_b3dd28f6-e77a-4f79-9648-66296c405f66_6
 2. Accuracy: 0.5666666666666667
 3. Regularization: 1000.0
 4. Max Iterations: 200

+### Compare
+The results from of accuracy between the Hyperdrive and the AutoML are the same:
+1) Set as ```max_total_runs``` a much more big number.
+2) Make more choice options for ParameterSampling with ``` C ``` and ``` max_iter ```.

 #### Result Capture
 ![RunDetails](./capture/HP_RunDetails.PNG)